 - Obstructing a Peace Officer – using (or threatening to use) force to obstruct, impair, or hinder a police officer, firefighter, emergency medical services provider, rescue specialist, or volunteer.3

-- Disarming a Peace Officer – knowingly removing a firearm, stun gun, or other similar device of a peace officer while under color of their official authority.4
+- Disarming a Peace Officer – knowingly removing a firearm, stun gun, or other similar device from a peace officer while under color of their official authority.4

 Impersonation of a police officer is a Colorado felony.